torvalds/linux/Documentation/scsi/ncr53c8xx.rst

           - ftp://tsx-11.mit.edu/pub/linux/ALPHA/scsi/scsiinfo-X.Y.tar.gz
           - ftp://tsx-11.mit.edu/pub/linux/ALPHA/scsi/scsidev-X.Y.tar.gz

-These tools are not ALPHA but quite clean and work quite well.
+These tools are analt ALPHA but quite clean and work quite well.
 It is essential you have the 'scsiinfo' package.

 This short documentation describes the features of the generic and enhanced